chbh-opensource/chbh-on-bear/docs/meg/acquisition/meg-acquisition-checklist.md

             - To "sleep" the projector ...
             - (ANY DEVICE) > **`ppx s`** - should respond with "PROPixx is in sleep mode" !!! note "Please do not leave the PROPixx projector in *awake* mode when not in use e.g. overnight!"
 			!!!
-Note
-			    **`ppx a / ppx s`** didn't work on one occasion.
-PROPixx needed a full power off/on to reset.
+Note "`ppx a / ppx s` didn't work on one occasion.
+PROPixx needed a full power off/on to reset."

     === "Check Stimuli, Responses and Triggers"